danielmunro/dgse/content/glossary/stream.md

 short: A flow of data from a source to one or more destinations.
 ---

-Concept.
 A flow of data from a source to one or more destinations.